junxit/us-congress-bills-113/bill.md

 ## § 4.
 Transfer of administrative jurisdiction

+- **(a)** *Establishment* Subject to valid existing rights, there is established the Lake Berryessa Recreational Area, the boundaries of which are described in subsection (c).
+In administering the Recreation Area, the Secretary shall not—
+  - **(1)** diminish the levels of day-use occupancy, short-term occupancy and annual occupancy as set forth in the recreational use plan adopted by the Bureau of Reclamation on June 2, 2006, for the Recreation Area;
+  - **(2)** diminish motorized boating or alter the “Water Surface Zoning and Restrictions” developed under Action 17 of the 1993 Recreation Area Management Plan Record of Decision and continued in the recreational use plan adopted by the Bureau of Reclamation on June 2, 2006, for the Recreation Area;
+  - **(3)** close trails or limit recreational hiking and equine access to trails on lands in the Recreation Area; and
+  - **(4)** negatively impact hunting, fishing, shooting sports, or trapping on the lands and waters within the boundaries of the Recreation Area.
-- **(a)** *In general* Administrative jurisdiction over the Federal land described in subsection (b) is transferred from the Bureau of Reclamation to the Bureau of Land Management for administration as the Lake Berryessa Recreation Area.
+- **(b)** *Transfer of administrative jurisdiction* Administrative jurisdiction over the Federal land described in subsection (c), including any improvements thereon, is transferred from the Bureau of Reclamation to the Bureau of Land Management for administration of the Recreation Area.
-- **(b)** *Description of land* The land referred to in subsection (a) is the approximately ___ acres of water and land administered by the Bureau of Reclamation that is within or adjacent to Lake Berryessa and is identified as “___” on the map dated ___.
+- **(c)** *Description of land* The land referred to in subsection (a) is the approximately 30,221 acres of land administered by the Bureau of Reclamation that is underlying or adjacent to Lake Berryessa and identified as “Lake Berryessa Reclamation Lands Solono Project” on the map dated September 15, 2014.

 ## § 5.
 Management of Recreation Area

-- **(a)** *In general* Subject to the authority of the Secretary under section 6, the Secretary shall manage the Recreation Area in accordance with sections 601 through 604 of Public Law 93–483.
+- **(a)** *In general* Subject to the authority of the Secretary under section 6, the Secretary shall manage the Recreation Area in accordance with sections 601 through 604 of Public Law 93–493.
 - **(b)** *Applicable law* Subject to valid existing rights, the Secretary shall administer the Recreation Area in accordance with laws (including regulations) applicable to units of the public lands of the Bureau of Land Management.
 - **(c)** *Waters* Nothing in this Act—
   - **(1)** affects the use or allocation, in existence on the date of the enactment of this Act, of any water, water right, or interest in water;